Menu

 • Compliance policies and procedures were not uniformly implemented on an effective basis.

-• Compliance issues that occurred at one or more of a fund’s service providers were detected on a timely basis and/or were corrected promptly in ways that were designed to minimize the likelihood or recurrence.
+• Compliance issues at one or more of a fund’s service providers were detected on a timely basis and/or corrected promptly in ways designed to minimize the likelihood or recurrence.

-• Compliance issues that occurred at one or more of a fund’s service providers were not detected on a timely basis and/or were not corrected promptly in ways that were designed to minimize the likelihood or recurrence.
+• Compliance issues at one or more of a fund’s service providers were not detected on a timely basis and/or corrected promptly in ways designed to minimize the likelihood or recurrence.

-• Material compliance issues that occurred at a fund service provider were communicated timely to the fund’s CCO.
+• Material compliance issues at a fund service provider were communicated promptly to the fund’s CCO.

-• Material compliance issues that occurred at a fund service provider were not communicated timely to the fund’s CCO.
+• Material compliance issues at a fund service provider were not communicated promptly to the fund’s CCO.

 • The occurrence of business/organizational events at one or more of a fund’s service providers that resulted in material changes to the set of risks to the fund associated with that service provider’s functions and any related changes to its compliance policies and procedures were communicated timely to the fund’s CCO.